tsedio/tsed/docs/docs/converters.md

 ## Validation

-The Converter service provides some of the validation of a class model.
+The Converters service provides some validation of a class model.
 It will check the consistency of the JSON object with the data model.
 For example :

 - If the JSON object contains one more field than expected in the model (`validationModelStrict` or `@ModelStrict`).